nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Search tasks associated to a Module: `mod`

-Searches for tasks of a specific Module.
+Searches for tasks of a specific Module from all tasks.

 Application: Used to find tasks from one Module.